echeran/smile-of-murugan/webbook/chapter02.md

 very "democratic".
 However, this democratism, I am afraid, was greatly exaggerated.[^exaggerated] The characters mentioned by name in the *heroic* poetry are almost exclusively aristocratic.
-On the other hand, in *love-poetry*, the personnel is anonymous-they are types, typified common people or rather people in general, without any determination of their social status, their occupation, etc.: just a man and a woman, the woman's mother or girl-friend, the man's friend or his charioteer.
+On the other hand, in *love-poetry*, the personnel is anonymous—they are types, typified common people or rather people in general, without any determination of their social status, their occupation, etc.: just a man and a woman, the woman's mother or girl-friend, the man's friend or his charioteer.
 However, there is evidence which shows that even these anonymous types belong, in most of the erotic poems, to the "leisure class".
-We may assume that, with a few exceptions, one and the same type of male is the hero of both--the war exploits and the erotic feats.
+We may assume that, with a few exceptions, one and the same type of male is the hero of both—the war exploits and the erotic feats.
 The only difference is that when the poet describes his erotic achievements, he is discreetly anonymous, while anonymity in panegyric and heroic poetry would be quite unwanted; here, the hero is a concrete person.
 There is no personal love-poetry.
-The poet never speaks about his individual erotic experience; on the other hand, there is a lot of personal experience of the poet revealed in the poems from the other sphere--the sphere of public life.
+The poet never speaks about his individual erotic experience; on the other hand, there is a lot of personal experience of the poet revealed in the poems from the other sphere—the sphere of public life.

 The male hero, though an "aristocrat", cannot be compared with let us say a feudal baron of the Norman period.
-The Old Tamil hero was very close to the land, the economic basis of his existence, though he himself did probably no manual work in the fields; he did not live in huge castles, but in villages in big houses called *maṉai*, *akam*, il, and only occasionally in small fortresses.
+The Old Tamil hero was very close to the land, the economic basis of his existence, though he himself did probably no manual work in the fields; he did not live in huge castles, but in villages in big houses called *maṉai*, *akam*, *il*, and only occasionally in small fortresses.
 However, as *Puṟam* 311 says,

 [^exaggerated]: I would now hesitate to use the term at all.
-It is true that, on the one hand, the akam genre of classical poetry has for its *dramatis personae* anonymous types representative of men and women an *sich* (irrespective, among other features, of caste or class) who undergo common and total human experience of love in all its phases and aspects; on the other hand, these idealized types represent cultured, well-matched and fit pairs, to the exclusion
+It is true that, on the one hand, the *akam* genre of classical poetry has for its *dramatis personae* anonymous types representative of men and women *an sich* (irrespective, among other features, of caste or class) who undergo common and total human experience of love in all its phases and aspects; on the other hand, these idealized types represent cultured, well-matched and fit pairs, to the exclusion